-Since its inception in 1993, AJRH has contributed significantly to the publication of research reports and expert opinion on rural and remote health.
+Since its inception in 1992, AJRH has contributed significantly to the publication of research reports and expert opinion on rural and remote health.
 In 1999 ownership and management of AJRH was assumed by the National Rural Health Alliance.
 The Alliance welcomes participation by its Member Bodies as Journal Associates and Affiliates.
 Journal Associates include the Council of Remote Area Nurses of Australia (CRANAplus), and Services for Australian Rural and Remote Allied Health (SARRAH).
-The Rural Nursing and Midwifery Faculty of the Royal College of Nursing is a Journal Affiliate.

 Representatives of the Journal Associates and Affiliates and the publisher, together with the editorial team comprise the Journal Advisory Committee.
 The Committee and the Editor are supported by international advisers.

 This close involvement of key rural health stakeholders attests to the multi-disciplinary nature of AJRH and its primary purpose: to support and promote interdisciplinary health networks, and to help practitioners and researchers influence policies and programs to improve the health of people living and working in rural and remote areas.

 Subscribers to AJRH include general practitioners, nurses, allied health professionals, pharmacists, government departments, hospitals, administrators, universities, rural health units and libraries.
 Subscription details are available on the Wiley Blackwell website or from the Journal Manager.
 The first issue of AJRH in each year is available free for online readers.